f4b6a3/tsid-creator/README.md

                 42 bits                       10 bits     12 bits

 - time:    2^42 = ~139 years (with adjustable epoch)
-- node:    2^10 = 1,024 (with adjustable bit length)
+- node:    2^10 = 1,024 (with adjustable bits)
 - counter: 2^12 = 4,096 (initially random)

 Notes:
-The node id is adjustable from 0 to 20 bits.
+The node is adjustable from 0 to 20 bits.
-The node id bit length affects the counter bit length.
+The node bits affect the counter bits.
 The time component can be used for ~69 years if stored in a SIGNED 64 bits integer field.
 ```